• Skip to main content

 • Egg - Just one egg to hold things together.
 I haven't tried this recipe with an egg replacement.
 If you do, let me know how it turns out in the comments.

 • Buttermilk - Make your own vegan buttermilk by combining vegan milk and vinegar.
 The sour is a trademark of the black and white flavor.
+If you're not dairy free, use regular buttermilk in place of the non dairy milk.

 • Vanilla Extract, Lemon Zest & Almond Extract - all marry together to create the iconic flavor of this cookie.